Zhovkva: Historical sites

 The Collegiate Church of St. Lawrence, a domed church from the 17th century founded by Stanisław Żółkiewski and built by a group of Italian architects, was turned into a warehouse under Soviet rule.
 After Ukraine declared independence in the early 1990s, the church was restored.
 The church contains the sarcophagus of the city's founder Stanisław Żółkiewski.

 The town center of Zhovkva was declared a heritage site in 1994, and restoration work is now under way.
 Zhovkva Castle, the town's oldest and largest building, former residence of hetman Stanisław Żółkiewski and King John III Sobieski, is being converted into a culture and conference hall.

 The wooden Holy Trinity Church built in 1720 by Polish prince Konstanty Władysław Sobieski, was listed in 2013 as a World Heritage Site by UNESCO, as a part of the composite site Wooden Tserkvas of the Carpathian region in Poland and Ukraine.

-Relics of Saint Parthenius, 3rd-century Christian martyr from Rome were moved to Zhovkva in 1784.
-They are kept at the local Church of Holy Heart of Jesus, run by Ukrainian Greek-Catholic monks of the Basilian order.

 A Renaissance architecture fortified synagogue, built between 1692 and 1698, and co-financed by Polish King John III Sobieski, is located in the town.

+Basilian Monastery in Zhovkva

+In 1682 a Basilian monastery was established in Zhovkva with the support of bishop Yosyf Shumlyansky.
+After being destroyed by a fire in 1690, the monastery was rebuilt with the help of king Jan Sobieski.
+In 1753 it was elevated to the status of archimandry and received landholdings from prince Radziwiłł.
+The relics of John the New of Suceava were placed in the monastery until 1783.
+Relics of Saint Parthenius, 3rd-century Christian martyr from Rome were moved to the monastery in 1784.
+They are kept at the Church of Holy Heart of Jesus, which functions as part of the monastery.

+Following the reform of the Order of Saint Basil the Great, in 1895 a publishing house was established at the monastery.
+Between 1897 and 1944 a monthly magazine was published there.
+In 1907 the monastery was restored, and in the 1930s its interiors were decorated by Yulian Butsmaniuk.
+In 1946 the monastery was forced to cease its activities and shut down.
+In 1990, the it was returned to Basilian monks and subordinated to the Ukrainian Greek Catholic Church.
+In 2003 a new iconostasis was created by local masters.